norswap/norswap.github.io/_factory/posts/2021-12-04-0-life-updates.md

 title: "Life Updates"
 ---

 It's been a crazy year.
-I was already crazy [back in March](/ragged), but against my better judgement, I (thankfully!) doubled down.
+It was already crazy [back in March](/ragged), but against my better judgement, I (thankfully!) doubled down.

 In June, I took a leave from my Job at Oracle to take part in the [Ethereum Core